 The management committee/board must ensure that the organisation understands and complies with its own governing document.

-When an organisation chooses its legal structure, it takes on a particular set of rules that govern how the organisation will operate.
-This is called your "governing document" but may be more commonly referred to as your constitution.
+When an organisation chooses its legal status, it takes on a particular set of rules that govern how the organisation will operate.
+This is called your ‘governing document’ but may be more commonly referred to as your constitution.

 Your governing document provides essential information about your organisation including its:

-- Adopted at a meeting e.g. Annual General Meeting (AGM);
+- Adopted at a meeting e.g. General Meeting

 It is essential that minutes of the meeting be recorded to show that the document has been formally agreed.

 The Management Committee is then responsible for ensuring that the governing document is put into practice.
 If the organisation is a charity, it may need to take advice from the Charity Commission before making changes to its governing document.

 As voluntary organisations grow and develop, employing staff and/or owning premises or other assets, it is common to change legal status from a voluntary association with a constitution, where the liability of the individual committee members is not limited i.e. someone taking a legal case against the organisation would, in effect, be taking the case against the committee members, to become a company limited by guarantee, with its own legal status as a company and the liability of the individual directors is limited to usually £1 if the organisation is wound up.

 If the organisation derives substantial net income from trading, it may wish to become, or set up a separate, social enterprise, which will not have charitable status.
 See Charities, trading, tax and subsidiaries.